 - Memory problems

 - Vision problems

 Traumatic brain injuries are especially difficult to treat because of the wide variety of symptoms and complications that can present.
 These injuries affect every person differently, both physically and emotionally.
 Some people report significant mood and personality changes, while others experience strong physical changes.
 A recent documentary entitled Overcoming explores the consequences of a TBI, noting the lack of real understanding.

 Why Does Construction Work Pose Such High Risk for a TBI?

 Unfortunately, those in the construction industry are at a higher risk for experiencing a TBI than those in other trades.
 Construction sites are inherently more dangerous than other places of employment.
 There is typically heavy machinery, constant motion, and high work surfaces.
-This type of situation lends itself more easily to some of the most common causes of TBI, which include:
+This situation lends itself more easily to some of the most common causes of TBI, which include:

 - Falls.
 Falls were responsible for more than 50 percent of all fatal occupational TBIs, according to the Centers for Disease Control and Prevention (CDC).
-The group named falls from ladders, roofs, and scaffolds as particular problems, all of which are prevalent at construction sites.
+The group named falls from ladders, roofs, and scaffolds as particular problems, which are prevalent at construction sites.

 - Vehicle accidents.
 Travel to and from construction sites poses a risk to employees, as does vehicle traffic on the site itself.
 A loud and busy job site can make it difficult for both drivers and pedestrians to spot dangers.